By: Mark Diaz

 If you are facing any of the homicide charges described above, you need to call an experienced Galveston criminal defense attorney as soon as possible.
 A murder or manslaughter charge will not simply disappear just because you tell the police you are innocent.
 You need a lawyer who will aggressively represent your interests in court and defend you to the best of their ability.

 Even if you were involved in a person’s death, a defense lawyer can help protect and defend you in court.
 For example, in many homicide cases, the evidence only supports a manslaughter charge at best, yet the district attorney insists on prosecuting the case as a murder.
 But if the prosecution cannot prove you acted with premeditation, then a jury must acquit you of murder.
 Similarly, a prosecutor may pursue a case of criminally negligent homicide as manslaughter.
 Having a qualified defense lawyer at your side can help you negotiate a plea agreement to a more appropriate–and less severe–charge in some cases.

-If you need legal representation or advice, contact Mark Diaz, criminal defense attorney, today at (409) 515-6170 to schedule a free consultation.
+If you need legal representation or advice regarding homicide or manslaughter charges, contact Mark Diaz, Galveston County homicide defense attorney, today at (409) 515-6170 to schedule a free consultation.